90's Equivalents of the 80's

 "City guys talking into wires." = "Yuppies on huge mobile phones."

-Now is he first time everyone wants to say 'mine's the smallest!'
+Now is the first time everyone wants to say mines the smallest!

 "Subaru 4x4 Cars" = "Amc Eagle 4x4 Cars"